ant512/gobble/README.md

  - mediaPath:           the path to the media directory.
  - themePath:           the path to the themes directory.
  - theme:               the theme to use.
+ - commentsOpenForDays: the number of days that comments can be added to a post after its publish date (0 means "forever").
  - akismetAPIKey:       the key used to check comments for spam (leave it blank if you don't want to use Akismet).
  - recaptchaPublicKey:  the key used to ensure the commenter isn't a bot (leave